As I was waiting for the elevator, a new tenant came into

 well with the sauce, and season with the kosher salt and black pepper.
 Stir one more time, making sure the

 Put the skillet into the hot oven, and cook until the shrimp are just cooked through, to pink and just firm.
 I don’t brown them at all.
 The amount of time this takes will depend on the size of the shrimp and the accuracy of your oven temperature.
-The size shrimp I use are normally cooked in a hot oven in 8 to 10 minutes, but it could take even longer if the shrimp are really big, so keep checking.
+The size shrimp I use (21 to a pound) are normally cooked in a hot oven in 8 to 10 minutes.
 You don’t want to overcook them because they will get rubbery.
 The deliciousness of this dish depends on the quality of the shrimp and not overcooking it.

-Crush the Maldon Salt over the shrimp right before serving.
+Crush a little Maldon Salt over the shrimp right before serving.

 Put the skillet into the hot oven, and cook until the shrimp are just cooked through, to pink and just firm.
 I don’t brown them at all.
 The amount of time this takes will depend on the size of the shrimp and the accuracy of your oven temperature.
-The size shrimp I use are normally cooked in a hot oven in 8 to 10 minutes, but it could take even longer if the shrimp are really big, so keep checking.
+The size shrimp I use (21 to a pound) are normally cooked in a hot oven in 8 to 10 minutes.
 You don’t want to overcook them because they will get rubbery.
 The deliciousness of this dish depends on the quality of the shrimp and not overcooking it.

-Crush the Maldon Salt over the shrimp right before serving.
+Crush a little Maldon Salt over the shrimp right before serving.

 Ack, that looks great!
 I don't have prawns often any more, but this may have changed that...